AdobeDocs/commerce-admin.en/help/b2b/quick-order.md

    ![Choose Options](./assets/quick-order-skus-product-options.png)<!-- zoom -->

-### Method 3: Upload a List of Products
+### Method 3: Upload a list of products

-1. In the _Add from File_ section, click **Download Sample** to download an order template.
+1. In the _[!UICONTROL Add from File]_ section, click **[!UICONTROL Download Sample]** to download an order template.

     ![Add from File](./assets/quick-order-skus-add-from-file.png)<!-- zoom -->

-1. In the lower left corner of your browser window, open the file.
+1. Opens the downloaded file.

-1. Use the template to add the product SKUs to upload for the Quick Order list.
+1. Uses the template to add the product SKUs to upload for the Quick Order list.

-1. When complete, click **Save**.
+1. When complete, clicks **[!UICONTROL Save]**.

     ![SKUs to Upload](./assets/quick-order-skus-add-from-file-sample.png)<!-- zoom -->

-1. To upload the file, click **Choose**.

-1. Select the file from your directory.
+1. To upload the file, clicks **[!UICONTROL Choose]** and selects the file from their system.

    The items are added to the Quick Order list.

-1. When ready, click **Add to Cart**.
+1. When ready, clicks **[!UICONTROL Add to Cart]**.

-After you create the quick order, you can proceed through checkout as usual.
+After the customer creates the quick order, they can proceed through checkout as usual.

 ![Quick Order](./assets/quick-order-add-to-cart.png)<!-- zoom -->